-Located in South America, Bolivia is a country facing tremendous challenges.
+Located in South America, Bolivia is a country facing tremendous challenges, especially water scarcity.
 With approximately 60 percent of the population living below the poverty line, access to even basic amenities such as clean water can be sparse.
 For Bolivian children, these struggles are even more pronounced.
-Around six out of every 10 children in Bolivia live without access to education, health care and healthy food, and approximately half of Bolivia's youth live in poverty.
+Around six out of every 10 children in Bolivia live without access to education, health care and healthy food, and approximately half of Bolivia's children live in poverty.
 ChildFund has worked in Bolivia since 1980, and we helped families deal with the impact of the country's "water wars" that occurred in 2000 and still affect some today.

 The Bolivian water wars focused almost entirely on the city of Cochabamba, located in one of the driest valleys in the country.
 In 1999, city officials privatized water access.
 A consortium of international companies was the only bidder for the contract, which involved providing access to water in Cochabamba and other regions, as well as building a dam.
-The consortium also agreed to pay a $30 million debt incurred by the municipal agency that previously oversaw the country's water supply, driving user rates up to $20 a month.
+The consortium also agreed to pay a $30 million debt incurred by the municipal agency that previously oversaw the country's water supply, driving user rates up to $20 a month, exacerbating the water crisis.

 Outraged by the situation, thousands of Bolivians marched through Cochabamba, demanding the decision be reversed.
 Many people were injured during these protests, and at least one civilian was killed during a violent clash with local law enforcement.

-Although the government ultimately revoked the consortium's contract and turned oversight of water access to a group of community leaders, the situation in Cochabamba remains serious.
+Although the government ultimately revoked the consortium's contract and turned oversight of water access to a group of community leaders, the water crisis in Cochabamba remains.
 The city is one of the poorest in Bolivia, and growing food in Cochabamba is virtually impossible due to the arid climate.
 To make matters worse, the area's infrastructure is insufficient to meet the needs of local people, and some parts of the city lack electricity, running water or even paved roads.
-For families living in Cochabamba, water is a precious resource that is all too scarce.
+For families living in Cochabamba, water scarcity is an ongoing struggle.

 Working in Partnership